dmmikkel/vuezy/README.md

 #### .add(key, value)

 Adds a new key-value pair to the dictionary.
 If the key already exists, its value is replaced.

+#### .setKeysToValue(keys, value)

+Set multiple keys to the same value.
+Keys parameter must be an array of keys.

 #### .clear()